Olympics put China's press intimidation on full display

 Illustration: Annelise Capossela/Axios

-Foreign correspondents in China are speaking out after a Chinese security official pulled a Dutch reporter out of their live shot during the Olympic opening ceremony.
+Foreign correspondents in China are speaking out after a Chinese security official pulled a Dutch reporter out of his live shot during the Olympic opening ceremony.

 Why it matters: The International Olympic Committee called it an "isolated incident," but the press environment in China has deteriorated dramatically in the past two years.
 Foreign journalists have been kicked out of the country and intimidation and physical violence targeting journalists have become more common.